-Eric Reynolds, a native of Albany and Atlanta, Georgia, is the FOX10 Morning News co-anchor in Mobile, Alabama.
-Eric is back in a familiar place after leaving FOX10 in February 1998 to go into private business with his co-anchor and wife, Eleanor Reynolds.
+Eric Reynolds, a native of Albany and Atlanta, Georgia, is the FOX10 Morning News Anchor in Mobile, Alabama.
+Eric returned to FOX10 in 2003 after leaving in 1998 to pursue other endeavors with his Co-Anchor and wife, Eleanor Reynolds.

-Eric and Eleanor have two precious children, Elissa and Evan.
+Eric and Eleanor have two adult children and two grandsons.